AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-12.md

 ---
 template: main.html
-title: "Example 12: Wide cards showing lots of sensors"
+title: "Example 12: Wide cards, lots of sensors"
 description: This visualization shows some multi entity wide cards instead of the abundant square cards.
 The information density is pretty high, but still readable!
 tags:
   - Examples